MonoForce: Self-supervised Learning of Physics-informed Model for Predicting Robot-terrain Interaction: RELATED WORK

 \section{RELATED WORK}

-Despite being extremely important for predicting robot behaviour on complex terrains, the so far introduced motion models fall unequivocally into one of two categories: white-box or black-box models.
+Despite being extremely important for predicting robot behavior on complex terrains, most of the so far introduced motion models fall into one of two categories: white-box or black-box models.
 We argue that this is one of the most substantial reasons for failure in outdoor robotics.
-We make the step to fill the grey-zone gap in order to combine the strengths of both types of models.
+This work is a~step towards filling the grey-zone gap in order to combine the strengths of both types of models.

-White-box models~\cite{Fabian2020,Dogru-AuRo-2021} often provide good generalizations if prior assumptions, such as the rigidity of the terrain, are satisfied.
-However, they are usually oversimplified, and the influence of the non-rigid terrain is often ignored completely since it is hard to predict reliably; therefore, their outdoor usage in vegetation-rich environments is typically limited.
+White-box models often provide good generalizations if prior assumptions, such as terrain rigidity, are satisfied.
+For example, Fabian~et~al.~\cite{Fabian2020} introduce the concept of robot heightmap and a novel iterative geometric method that allows fast 6DOF pose estimation on terrain heightmaps.
+For skid-steered wheeled robots, Dogru and Marques~\cite{Dogru-AuRo-2021} propose a kinematic model that takes into account both the geometry and weight distribution of the robot.
+They test their approach on solid surfaces with different slip properties.
+However, the unaccounted and hard-to-model influence of non-rigid terrain, which is typically present in vegetation-rich environments, limits the applicability of these white-box models.

-Black-box models~\cite{Wellhausen-RAL-2019, hdif2023} can be trained on an arbitrary domain; however, the training data are restricted to robot-non-threatening samples.
-Consequently, either a simulator is leveraged, or the real training set that omits the endangering samples is used.
-In both cases, a substantial training/testing distribution mismatch is inherently present, which calls for good generalization that is known to be absent in black-box models.
+Black-box models can be trained on an arbitrary domain; however, the training data are restricted to robot-non-threatening samples.
+For example, Wellhausen et~al.~\cite{Wellhausen-RAL-2019} project foothold positions of a walking quadruped robot into the images of its on-board camera.
+Then, this data is used to train a~convolutional network to predict terrain properties relevant for the walking robot.
+Castro et al.~\cite{hdif2023} propose a method to learn a prorioceptive-based traversability cost from exteroceptive visual and geometrical data, in a self-supervised manner.
+They demonstrate the method on two different all-terrain robots and it leads to smoother navigation.
+The lack of extreme training examples (e.g. robot falling or rolling over) put together with poor generalization outside the training domain lead to the fact that black-box models usually do not perform well in corner-case situations.